PICdew/pic-projects/README.md

-# pic-projects
+# Summary

-Collection of PIC16, PIC18 and PIC32 firmware.
+This is a collection of PIC16, PIC18 and PIC32 MPLABX projects.
+The second half of the project name indicate which Microchip PIC part was used.